Stack Update Policy

 This document describes Heroku’s policies for when and how we update existing stacks and our schedule for introducing new stacks.

-The current Heroku stack is
+The default Heroku stack is

 Updates to existing stacks